rabbitmq/rabbitmq-website/site/mqtt.md

 the adapter in case MQTT clients provide no login credentials.
 If the `allow_anonymous` option is set to `false` then clients MUST provide credentials.
 The presence of client-supplied credentials over the network overrides the `allow_anonymous` option.
+Colons may not appear in usernames.

+The `vhost` option controls which RabbitMQ vhost the adapter connects to.
+The `vhost` configuration is only consulted if no vhost is provided during connection establishment.
+Specifying a vhost while connecting is optional.
+It is specified by prepending the vhost to the username and separating with a colon.
+Connecting with this example username is equivalent to the default vhost and username: `/:guest`

-The `vhost` option controls which RabbitMQ vhost the adapter connects to and the `exchange` option determines which exchange messages from MQTT clients are published to.
+The `exchange` option determines which exchange messages from MQTT clients are published to.
 If a non-default exchange is chosen then it must be created before clients publish any messages.
 The exchange is expected to be an AMQP topic exchange.